sosuisen/jukdoc-ee/README.md

 On the left side is the document area, where the document you need to read is displayed.

-- The system tracks your reading status per paragraph.
-Read paragraphs are marked with an orange background.
-When all paragraphs are read, your completion rate reaches 100%.
+- Each paragraph’s reading status is tracked.
+Read paragraphs are highlighted in orange.
+- When all paragraphs are read, your completion rate reaches 100%.
-- At the end of each paragraph, there’s a "Read" button.
-When you click it, the AI explains the content of that paragraph.
-Once explained, the paragraph is marked as read.
+- A "Read" button at the end of each paragraph allows you to mark it as read, with the AI explaining its content.

 <img src="./docs/document_area.png" alt="Document Area" width="200px">

 ## Chat Area

-On the right side is the chat area, which you’ll use the most.
+On the right is the chat area, the main space for interacting with the AI.

-- Here, you can discuss the document on the left side with the AI.
-- Send your questions about the document to the AI by pressing "Send."
-The AI will respond based on the document content.
-- If the AI’s answer includes content from specific paragraphs, it will have reference symbols like [*1][*2].
-The referenced paragraphs will then be marked as read.
+- Here, you can ask questions about the document by pressing "Send."
+The AI’s responses may include references to specific paragraphs, which are then marked as read.
-- At the end of the answer, there will be a link to the referenced paragraph.
-Clicking it makes the document jump to that paragraph, which will have a blue background.
-You can read more details on any paragraph by clicking links while chatting with the AI.
+- Links within responses allow you to navigate to referenced paragraphs in the document.
-- If the AI’s answer is not based on specific document content, it won’t include any paragraph references, and no paragraphs will be marked as read.
+- If the AI’s answer is not based on the document, it won’t include any paragraph references, and no paragraphs will be marked as read.

 <img src="./docs/chat_area.png" alt="Chat Area" width="200px">

 ## Suggested Questions Area

-- At the bottom of the chat area, suggested questions are displayed.
+- Below the chat area, suggested questions appear.
-- If there are questions related to the AI’s last response, up to two suggestions will automatically appear here.
+- If relevant questions exist based on the last response, up to two suggestions are displayed.
-- You can also move to the next paragraph by selecting "Move on to the next topic."
-- If you want to skip to unread paragraphs, select "Read the unread parts."
+- Options to proceed to the next topic or unread sections are also available.

 <img src="./docs/suggested_questoins_area.png" alt="Suggested Questions Area" width="500px">

 # How to Train an AI Model with Your Data

-- The jukdoc-ee repository includes offline tools for training the AI with your document data.
+- The jukdoc-ee repository includes tools for offline training with your own document data.
-- These tools are located in the net.sosuisen.offlineutils package (src/main/java/net/sosuisen/offlineutils/).
+- These tools are located in the `net.sosuisen.offlineutils` package (src/main/java/net/sosuisen/offlineutils/).
 Although offline tools are typically in separate repositories, they are included in the same repository as the web app for easier distribution.
 This package is not included in the .war file used for deployment.
 - Utility scripts to start the offline tools are in the root directory of the jukdoc-ee repository, named run_*.sh.
 Change the line endings of these .sh files to LF.

 ## Build